qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 crosses
 .......

 Tests whether a geometry crosses another.
-Returns true if the supplied geometries have some, but not all, interior points in common.
+Returns TRUE if the supplied geometries have some, but not all, interior points in common.

 .. list-table::
    :widths: 15 85